cozis/gap_buffer.c/README.md

 >
 > THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## What is a gap buffer?
-A gap buffer is a data structure that stores strings of text in a way that's optimized for operations you do in a text editor.

 ## Usage
 An overview of how to use this code follows.
 You can find more information in the documentation that comes with the code.

 ### Install
-To use it, first you need to drop `gap_buffer.c` and `gap_buffer.h` in your project directory and link them during compilation like they were your files.
+To use it, first you need to drop `gap_buffer.c` and `gap_buffer.h` in your project directory and link them during compilation like they were your own files.

 ### Instanciate
 You can instanciate a gap buffer in one of two ways: